Reg is a pull/push-along toy - measuring 30 x 20 x 20 cm.

 This Daisy contains the same animation panels as her plastic counterpart; her parts are mainly wood (or metal)

 Wooden Daisy has two caterpillar characters.
-One can be woven in and out of the holes, or used as a music instrument - dragged across the top edge of the petals for a vibration sound/feel or as a drum stick.
+One can be woven in / out of the holes, or used to create sound - by being dragged across the top.

 The other caterpillar is formed of separate beads for pushing back and forth.